theNewDynamic/oregonsadventurecoast.com/content/blog/2016-09-05-ten-steve-prefontaine-quotes-to-get-you-motivated-and-ready-to-run.md

 ---
 title: Ten Steve Prefontaine Quotes To Get You Motivated and Ready to Run!
-date: 2016-09-05T15:17:15.000Z
+date: 2016-09-05T15:17:15.000+00:00
-description: >+
-  The Prefontaine Run along with the Bay Area Fun Festival & Cruz The Coos are coming in September!

-  Born and raised in Coos Bay, Steve Prefontaine grew to become one of the most celebrated runners in history.
-His amazing story, and untimely death, inspired the Annual Prefontaine Memorial Run happening Saturday, September 17th, 2016.
+description: "The Prefontaine Run along with the Bay Area Fun Festival & Cruz The Coos are coming in September!\n\nBorn and raised in Coos Bay, Steve Prefontaine grew to become one of the most celebrated runners in history.
+His amazing story, and untimely death, inspired the Annual Prefontaine Memorial Run happening Saturday, September 17th, 2016.  \n\n"
 tags:
 - 35th Annual Prefontaine
 - Adventure Coast
 - Bay Area Fun Festival
 - Coast
 - Coos Art Museum
 - Coos Bay
 - Cruz the Coos
 - Marshfield High School
 - Prefontaine Run
 - Southern Oregon Coast
 categories:
 - Fairs & Festivals
 - Miscellaneous
 image: ''
+warning: true

 ---
 ## The Prefontaine Run along with the Bay Area Fun Festival & Cruz The Coos are coming in September!